"

 Recent Ownership Trends

-In addition to consolidation, the decline of print newspapers has brought about several changes in ownership as companies attempt to increase their revenue.
+In addition to consolidation, the decline of print newspapers has led to several changes in ownership as companies seek to increase their revenue.
 In 2007, media mogul Rupert Murdoch’s News Corporation purchased The Wall Street Journal with an unsolicited $5 billion bid, promising to “pour money into the Journal and its website and use his satellite television networks in Europe and Asia to spread Journal content the world over (Ahrens, 2007).”
 Murdoch has used the buyout to move the paper into the technological world, asking readers and newspapers to embrace change.
 In 2009, he published an article in The Wall Street Journal assuring his readers that “the future of journalism is more promising than ever—limited only by editors and producers unwilling to fight for their readers and viewers, or government using its heavy hand either to overregulate or subsidize us (Murdoch, 2009).”
 Murdoch said he believes that the hope of journalism lies in embracing the changing world and how its inhabitants receive news.

 License